The main organ that processes

 Some children are born with Autism, others have developed “regressive” Autism.
 In

-after a trigger event the speech and smiles disappear and the child regresses.
+after a trigger event the child stops talking, smiling and often stops interacting with its environment and the child regresses.
 Parents

-often tell me that their child had a history of tonsillitis or ear infections that
+often tell me that their child has a history of tonsillitis or ear infections that

-were treated with antibiotics in the first and second year of life.
+were treated with antibiotics in the first or second year of life.
 Following a

-vaccination shot (in particular the MMR vaccination, see http://www.vaccineawakening.blogspot.com/)
+vaccination (in particular the MMR vaccination, see http://www.vaccineawakening.blogspot.com/)

-the child regressed due to an overload of toxins within the brain often originating
+their child regressed often due to an overload of toxins within the brain originating

 Some of the factors that contribute to this are: